-There are 12 ethnic minority groups recorded.
+There are 14 ethnic minority groups recorded.
 The largest among these are Any other white background - typically European; 'any other Asian background' - Filipino Community which had been consistently the largest is now second.
+There are 158 children registered within an ethnic minority group.
+This represents 26% of the school population currently.
+The proportion is consistent in recent years.